 All her life, his mom had been a helper.
-Now she was growing helpless, but actor Courtney B. Vance rose to the challenge.
+Then she grew helpless.
+But actor Courtney B. Vance and his wife, actress Angela Bassett, rose to the challenge.

 "Do you need anything, Mom?”
 I asked.
 My mother lay in the hospital bed we’d set up when she moved into our guest house in Los Angeles three years before.
 She was motionless except for her eyes.
 She blinked to tell me no. Blinking her eyes and wiggling her foot to hit a bell have been her ways of communicating since she lost the ability to speak.